 What happens if I am placed on Informal Probation after I've already been accepted into my education abroad program?

-Any sanctions that occur after students have been accepted into a program will be disclosed to the Education Abroad office by the Office of Student Conduct and Conflict Resolution.
+Any sanctions that occur after students have been accepted into a program will be disclosed to the Education Abroad office by the Office of Student Conduct and Conflict Resolution or the Office of Institutional Equity and Compliance.
 The incident will be reviewed, and acceptances will be re-considered.
 Students may be dismissed based on their disciplinary record depending on the severity of their actions.
 In some cases, additional restrictions may be placed on their participation in the program at the discretion of the host institution and/or CU Boulder.

-What happens if I am placed on Formal Probation after I've already been accepted into my education abroad program?
+What happens if I am placed on Formal Probation/Loss of Standing after I've already been accepted into my education abroad program?

-Students who will be on Formal Probation during any portion of their time abroad will be immediately dismissed from the program, regardless of how soon their program begins.
+Students who will be on Formal Probation/Loss of Standing during any portion of their time abroad will be immediately dismissed from the program, regardless of how soon their program begins.

 - Each program has a minimum GPA requirement that is stated on the individual program webpage.
 You should meet this requirement at the time of application.
 If you are a transfer student your transfer GPA may be considered in determining eligibility for a program, but your CU Boulder GPA will be considered primarily.